• Master of Science, Family Nurse Practitioner (FNP) Specialization

 Family nurse practitioners will continue to be in high demand with the new revisions to health care funding, especially in rural and underserved areas.
 Family nurse practitioners work in diverse settings including physicians' offices, clinics, emergency rooms, intensive care units, specialized care centers like oncology care centers, women's health centers, and renal care centers.
 Family nurse practitioners can also become faculty members in schools of nursing to help mentor and guide future students.

 The application process begins by submitting the SIUE graduate application found at: www.siue.edu/apply.
 Once the application has been submitted, the applicant will receive an email from Graduate Admissions within 2-3 business days which will detail the application process.
 A list of the requirements for the School of Nursing will be included in the email, and all required forms will be attached.
 The required forms include: a School of Nursing application, a Reference form (to be completed for each reference), and a Goals & Objectives Statement form.
 They can also be found to the left under Forms.
 All application materials must be sent directly to Graduate Admissions.
-Contact Tina Noto, graduate adviser, at (618) 650-3930 or firstname.lastname@example.org for more information.
+Contact Dr. Kathy Ketchum, assistant dean for graduate programs, at (618) 650-3936 or firstname.lastname@example.org for more information.

 |SOC Occupation Link||Visit Site|